 He left his salaried job to set up his own limited company, and after a few successful years, there is currently excess cash in the business.

 He talks to his financial adviser about what he can do with the excess cash in his business.

 Options for consideration

-Extracting profits from the business

-Invest surplus cash

-Regain trading status using a corporate solution
+Invest surplus cash Extracting profits from the business Regain trading status using a Pension contributions corporate solution